 In addition, Tatjana provides WTO legal advice and analysis to private parties and sovereign governments, representing sovereign clients in WTO dispute settlement proceedings.

-Given her previous experience as in-house corporate counsel, Tatjana has always had a keen understanding of the needs of international commercial clients and industries she serves.
+Given her previous experience as in-house corporate counsel, Tatjana has always had a keen understanding of the needs of a wide range of international commercial clients and industries she is serving.
 Prior to joining the firm in 2006, Tatjana worked as an in-house counsel with the European Legal and International Affairs Department of Panasonic Europe Ltd., where she was responsible for providing legal advice on a multitude of cross-border European issues with a strong emphasis on international trade law and competition law compliance.
 She served as a law clerk at a Brussels firm and as a trainee solicitor at a London firm, where her practice focused on commercial law and litigation, M&A and EU competition law.

-In addition to her experience in private practice, Tatjana completed an internship (stage) with the Directorate-General for Trade of the European Commission, where she participated in numerous multilateral trade-related antitrust projects in the context of the Organisation for Economic Co-operation and Development (OECD) and the International Competition Network.
+In addition to her experience in private practice, Tatjana completed an internship (stage) with the Directorate-General for Trade of the European Commission, where she participated in numerous multilateral trade-related antitrust projects in the context of the Organization for Economic Co-operation and Development (OECD) and the International Competition Network.

 Tatjana is a Fellow of the Institute of International Economic Law at Georgetown University Law Center, where she graduated with a distinction, and holds a Certificate in WTO Studies.
 She speaks German, English, French and (Brazilian) Portuguese.

 Most recently, Tatjana has been recognized as a recommended lawyer and a global and national leader in the 2019 edition of Who’s Who Legal Trade and Customs.
 Most recently, Tatjana was shortlisted for “Best in International Trade” at the LMG's Women in Business Law Awards 2020.